Take Me to Church: Background and composition

 In 2013, Hozier was a struggling musician, often seen in Dublin-area open mic nights.
 During this period, he penned "Take Me to Church" at his parents' home in Bray, County Wicklow, Ireland, and recorded a rough demo in their attic with a programmed backing track.
 He wrote the song after a bad breakup, as he later remarked that "the vocals were recorded in my attic at 2 o'clock in the morning.
 So it's a real homemade job."
 It took him three months to write the song; only two musicians feature on the track: Hozier and drummer Fiachra Kinder.
 The demo caught the attention of independent label Rubyworks, which paired him with producer Rob Kirwan.
 The song was overdubbed with live instrumentation, but the original demo vocals were kept because Kirwan found them "powerful" enough to remain.

 Lyrically, "Take Me to Church" is a metaphor, with the protagonist comparing his lover to religion.
 The song grew out of Hozier's frustration with the Catholic Church which, as somebody raised in the Protestant Quaker faith, he saw as dominating the social and political outlook of the Irish state.
 "Growing up, I always saw the hypocrisy of the Catholic Church", Hozier said in an interview with Rolling Stone.
 "The history speaks for itself and I grew incredibly frustrated and angry.
 I essentially just put that into my words."

-In an interview with The Irish Times, Hozier stated that he "found the experience of falling in love or being in love was a death, a death of everything ... you kind of watch yourself die in a wonderful way, and you experience for the briefest moment–if you see yourself for a moment through their eyes–everything you believed about yourself gone."
-The song contains sexual undertones; Hozier elaborated that "an act of sex is one of the most human things ..but an organization like the church, say, through its doctrine, would undermine humanity by successfully teaching shame about sexual orientation ... the song is about asserting yourself and reclaiming your humanity through an act of love.
+In an interview with The Irish Times, Hozier stated that he "found the experience of falling in love or being in love was a death, a death of everything … you kind of watch yourself die in a wonderful way, and you experience for the briefest moment–if you see yourself for a moment through their eyes–everything you believed about yourself gone."
+The song contains sexual undertones; Hozier elaborated that "an act of sex is one of the most human things ..but an organization like the church, say, through its doctrine, would undermine humanity by successfully teaching shame about sexual orientation … the song is about asserting yourself and reclaiming your humanity through an act of love.

 "Take Me to Church" draws inspiration from author Christopher Hitchens and paraphrases the poet Fulke Greville's verse "Created sick, commanded to be sound".

-The song's title was often misinterpreted by Christian pop listeners, with the message critiquing the Catholic Church lost in translation.
-In June 2019, Hozier explained that the intention behind "Take Me to Church" was to "write something that, that was a kind of celebration of sexuality."
-Hozier admitted that people took the title at "face value" and "were very upset when they found out that" it was not a song "actually about being taken to church."
+Sheet music for "Take Me to Church" shows the key of E minor, with a slow tempo of 63 beats per minute.